slub/labe/notes/2022_01_13_meeting_minutes.md

 * [ ] **AP7 Optional: Automatischer Delta Report**

 A delta report generator is currently in progress.
-It's design will piggyback on existing UNIX facilities, such as [`diff(1)`](https://man7.org/linux/man-pages/man1/diff.1.html).
+Its design will piggyback on existing UNIX facilities, such as [`diff(1)`](https://man7.org/linux/man-pages/man1/diff.1.html).